Presidency of Jair Bolsonaro: Education

-The Bolsonaro Government took office in 2019 under the country's poor result in the 2018 PISA exam: among 79 countries analyzed, the country ranked 59th in reading, 71st in mathematics and 67th in science, a performance below the OECD average and one of the worst in South America.
-The Minister of Education, Abraham Weintraub, criticized the situation of the education that the Government had just been given to administer, stating that "Brazil's poor PISA result is entirely the PT's fault."
-In the 1st year of Bolsonaro's mandate, the MEC had already initiated measures to try to reverse the situation: a National Program of Civic-Military Schools, Full-time Secondary and Elementary Education, opening of more places, use of the internet to improve education and greater use of universities.
+The Bolsonaro Government took office in 2019 under the country's poor result in the 2018 PISA exam: among 79 countries analysed, the country ranked 59th in reading, 71st in mathematics and 67th in science, a performance below the OECD average and one of the worst in South America.
+The Minister of Education, Abraham Weintraub, criticized the situation of the education that the Government had just been given to administer, stating that "Brazil's poor PISA result is entirely the PT's fault".
+In the 1st year of Bolsonaro's mandate, the MEC had already initiated measures to try to reverse the situation: a National Programme of Civic-Military Schools, Full-time Secondary and Elementary Education, opening of more places, use of the internet to improve education and greater use of universities.

 The Bolsonaro government also inherited a terrible position from Brazil in the ranking of the best universities in the world.
 At the end of 2018, the best Brazilian university was not even in 250th place, and after that, all were in positions below 400th place.
-By the end of 2020, even with educational institutions closed due to the COVID-19 pandemic, Brazil had slightly improved in the ranking: USP and UNICAMP had risen in rank and six national institutions had entered the ranking.
+By the end of 2020, even with educational institutions closed due to the COVID-19 pandemic, Brazil had slightly improved in the ranking: University of São Paulo (USP) and State University of Campinas (Unicamp) had risen in rank and six national institutions had entered the ranking.

 In May 2019, the government cut 30% of the education budget for three universities due to alleged issues with partisan activities.
-President Bolsonaro has supported the Escola sem Partido (ESP), which encourages students to film teachers to collect evidence for its allegation that the education system is dominated by progressive parties.
-Students protested the education cuts in Rio de Janeiro.
+Bolsonaro has supported the Escola sem Partido (ESP), which encourages students to film teachers to collect evidence for its allegation that the education system is dominated by progressive parties.
+Student protests were reported across the country.

 Environment

-According to a report by the National Institute for Space Research the deforestation of the rainforests in Brazil has more than doubled within Bolsonaros presidency.
+According to a report by the National Institute for Space Research the deforestation of the rainforests in Brazil more than doubled during Bolsonaro's presidency.
 Bolsonaro called the publication a lie and fired the institute's director, Ricardo Galvão.